 - Dissecting complex molecular networks in healthy/diseased tissues, Single cell omics, Single virus genomics, In vitro/in vivo imaging, Quantum dots, Microfluidics, High-throughput technologies

 We develop novel technologies integrating diverse chemical and physical principles to study intact, fully assembled biological systems with single cell/molecule resolution, at high throughput while retaining the spatial or environmental information of each cells in vivo.
 Intact organs are complex systems comprising highly heterogeneous cell populations that interact intensively with each other and with neighboring environments.
-Recent development of single cell sequencing technologies enables researchers to characterize the genomic/transcriptomic profile of individual cells and to identify rare cell populations that may play a key role in determining the fate of an organ.
-However, most current single cell sequencing techniques involve disaggregation of tissues; therefore, it is still very challenging to correlate the spatial and environmental information of cells in vivo to their transcriptomic profiles.
-The cellular heterogeneity data alone does not provide enough information to decipher the molecular and cellular mechanisms underlying the function or dysfunction of an organ as the interplay of cells among themselves or with neighboring environments often govern the overall function.
-We leverage advances in nanotechnology, materials chemistry, bio-imaging, and drop-based microfluidics to pioneer technologies for correlating single cell sequencing data with the structural, molecular and environmental characteristics of intact organs.
-This approach allows us to assess how the molecular profile of individual cells are organized throughput a tissue and to analyze how the extra-cellular environments of cells influence their molecular profiles and, ultimately, the function of the complete organ.
+Recent development of single cell sequencing technologies enables researchers to characterize the genomic/transcriptomic profile of individual cells, and to identify rare cell populations that may play a key role in determining the fate of an organ.
+However, most current single cell sequencing techniques involve disaggregation of tissues; therefore, it is still very challenging to correlate the spatial and environmental information of cells to their transcriptomic profiles.
+Interplay of cells among themselves or with neighboring environments often govern the overall function; therefore, the cellular heterogeneity data alone does not provide enough information to decipher the molecular and cellular mechanisms underlying the function or dysfunction of an organ.
+We leverage advances in nanotechnology, materials chemistry, bio-imaging, and drop-based microfluidics to pioneer technologies for correlating single cell sequencing data with the structural, molecular and environmental characteristics of each cell in intact organs.
+This approach allows us to 1) assess how the molecular profile of individual cells are organized throughput a tissue and 2) analyze how the extra-cellular environments of cells influence their molecular profiles and, ultimately, the function of the complete organ.